We're an affiliate

 Firmly place the cue tip onto the surface of the ferrule making sure it sits in the center of the ferrule.

-Keep a firm press on the tip for 5-10 minutes, Or use a tip clamp to help with the process.
+Keep a firm press on the tip for 5-10 minutes.

 While pressing, keep the tip in its place.